What is ‘The Shadow’? 5 Techniques for Shadow Work

 A Modern Example of The Shadow in Action

 When musing on how to answer the question ‘What is the shadow?’, one of the most regular instances we see in modern times sprang to mind regarding modern men.

 I have written before about the present confusion around masculinity, in one ear we hear more and more about ‘toxic masculinity’ from the mainstream media and feminists, making us feel anger must be bad, that we must be oppressing others when we express it.

-Similarly, many of us have had distant, or fractious relationships with our fathers, both familial and cultural, in which we are either sheltered from the brute violence in safe modern society, or have witnessed it in the home or the culture and have become traumatized by it.
+Similarly, many of us have had distant, or fractious relationships with our fathers (both familial and cultural) in which we were either sheltered from the brute violence in safe modern society, or have witnessed violence in the home and have hence become traumatized by it.

 This has lead to a very dysfunctional relationship around anger in our age, one where many modern men are too ‘nice’, too fearful of displaying anger and unable to assert themselves on life and get what they want.